 There are 35 definitions.
 Some are given below.

-Adequate – When it comes to air flow, manner the flammable gasoline-air mixture below the decrease explosive or inflammable limit (LEL) or when it comes to fireplace frightening facilities, the ones as in line with conventional recognised standards or code of safety.
+Adequate – When it comes to air flow, manner the flammable gasoline-air mixture below the decrease explosive or inflammable limit (LEL) or when it comes to fireplace frightening facilities, the ones as in line with conventional recognized standards or code of safety.

 Container – means a receptacle for petroleum of less than 1000 ltr.
 Capacity.

 Tank – means a receptacle for petroleum of more than 1000 ltr.
 Capacity.

 Electric apparatus – includes motors, starters, lamps, switches, junction boxes, fuses, cut-outs or any other appliance, equipment or fitting with operates electricity.

 Hot work – means any work which involves welding, burning, soldering, brazing, blasting, chipping by spark-producing tools, use of certain power-driven tools, non-flameproof electrical equipment or equipment with internal combustion engines and including any other work which is likely to produce sufficient heat capable of igniting inflammable gases.